panda3d/panda3d-docs/programming/advanced-loading/multifiles.rst

 Multifile objects
 -----------------

-The Multifile class is designed for opening, reading and writing multifiles.
+The :class:`~panda3d.core.Multifile` class is designed for opening, reading and writing multifiles.
 You can open a new multifile by creating an instance of the class and calling the ``openRead`` method:

 .. code-block:: python